 The following principles are agreed for KI#2:

-a)- The Sensing Service authorization consists of two steps:
+a) The Sensing Service authorization consists of two steps:

-1) Authorisation of the AF performed by the NEF;
+1) Authorisation of the AF request performed by the NEF, if the AF is outside the trusted domain, as defined in TS 33.501 [9];

-2) Authorisation of the AF's Sensing Service Request performed by the Sensing Control Function;
+2) Authorisation of the AF's Sensing Service Request performed by the Sensing (Control) Function/Sensing Gateway;

-b) The NEF authorises the AF as Sensing Service Consumer as defined in TS 23.502 [10].
+NOTE 1: The selection of Sensing Function, Sensing Control Function, and Sensing Gateway will be determined by KI#1.

-c) If the AF is authorised to request sensing service by NEF, the NEF forwards the request to the Sensing Control Function which determines whether the AF is authorized to the Sensing Service Request considering the AF's authorisation information described in the table 7.1.2-1.
+b) Sensing (Control) Function/Gateway determines whether the AF is authorized to the Sensing Service Request considering the Sensing authorisation information described in the table 7.1.2-1.
+Additional parameters and the details in Sensing authorization information will be determined during normative phase.

-Table 7.1.2-1: AF Authorization information for Sensing Service
+Table 7.1.2-1: Sensing Authorization information for Sensing Service